googleapis/api-linter/docs/rules/0136/http-name-variable.md

   - /0136/http-name-variable
 ---

+**Important:** This rule has been temporarily disabled as it does not match any AIP guidance.
+See discussion [here][https://github.com/aip-dev/google.aip.dev/issues/955].

 # Custom methods: HTTP name variable

 This rule enforces that custom methods only use the `name` variable if the RPC